 Peter Lehmann Wines has established a close partnership with growers across South Australia, enabling the production of a rich and vibrant wine with strong varietal definition.

-The relatively cool and wet start to the year meant harvest started later and there was some disease pressure.
+The relatively cool and wet start to the year meant harvest in 2017 started later and there was some disease pressure.
 There were no drought problems like recent years, so the crop was plentiful.
 Dry conditions during harvest were welcomed and ensured the fruit was fully ripe and the quality remained high.

 Fruit was picked early, crushed and chilled, and the juice separated immediately from the skins to preserve the natural delicacy of the grapes.
 After fermentation in stainless steel tanks, the wine remained on its yeast lees for several months to increase depth of flavour, and was then bottled early to maximise freshness.